andycroll/andycroll.com/_posts/2018/2018-02-18-avoid-writing-sql-when-using-activerelation.md

 When the “hash style” syntax evaluates, it includes the database table names and the SQL is more precise, which can help reduce errors when joining and querying multiple models.

-When passing strings to `#where` the resulting SQL includes the exact string you pass in, so no table names _and_ all your typos.

-Using the hash style also, as an extra convenience, is portable between database adapters.
+Using the hash style also provides extra convenience in that the SQL generated is portable between database adapters.

 ## Why not?

-When string conditionals you can introduce dependancies on your database's particular flavour of SQL.
-However this is only a problem when you use more esoteric database-specific SQL, basic SQL `SELECT` syntax as seen in the above examples is not an issue.
+When using string conditionals you can introduce dependencies on your database's particular flavour of SQL.
+However this is only a problem when you use more esoteric database-specific SQL, perhaps search or geographic queries.
+Straightforward SQL `SELECT` syntax as seen in the above examples is not an issue.

-Also, no-one _really_ moves their database between Postgres and MySQL once they’re in production.
+Also, no-one _really_ moves their database between PostgreSQL and MySQL once they’re in production.
 Not unless they adore pain.

 This is also a very simple example.
 There are times when you might need to use a string argument to `#where` that is specific to your database, and that’s totally fine.
 But if there’s an option, why not build some flexibility and clarity into your scopes?